 School's curriculum planning should incorporate pupils' individual plans, risk assessments and support packages.
-Off-site activities that are integrated into the curriculum or residential service's provision must be risk assessed.
+Off-site activities that are integrated into the curriculum must be risk assessed.
 Some schools may keep a series of generic risk assessments which may be used as a basis.
 However, all visits should be considered in context of the children attending, any change in conditions and situational contexts and a specific risk assessment completed.
 These trips must be thoroughly thought through and checked by the trip leader's line manager or professional supervisor.